rvhuang/heuristic-suite/README.md

 Following information is required in order to utilize the engine:

-1. **The type of step in the puzzle**
+1. **The type of step for the puzzle**

-   The type will be required to implement [IStep(TKey)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface. `Key` is the property used to check the equality, and compare between two steps.
+   The type will be required to implement [IStep(TKey)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface.
+The instance of the type represents the state of puzzle. `Key` is the property used to check the equality, and compare between two steps.

 2. **The method to compare steps**